anneborcherding/Smarter-Evolution/README.md

 In our publication, "Smarter Evolution: Enhancing Evolutionary Black-Box Fuzzing with Adaptive Models", we presented an approach to bridge the gap between existing gray box fuzzing strategies and the real-world black box setting of fuzzing industrial control systems.
 This Jupyter Notebook was used to analyze the data created by the various fuzzing runs and to generate the corresponding figures.
-It requires the data that we generated during our experiments which can be downloaded [here](http://dx.doi.org/10.24406/fordatis/285  ).
+It requires the data that we generated during our experiments which can be downloaded [here](http://dx.doi.org/10.24406/fordatis/285).

 Feel free to use this Notebook and adapt it to your needs.

+The file `models.md` contains details on how we defined the models that we used for our evaluation.

 If you use our work in a publication, we would appreciate it if you would cite our work as follows: